Bousine/Fractal-Panels-Java/README.md

-# Fractal Panels
+# Fractal Sets
-A CSE116 group project where we had to implement fractal panels(Burning Ship, Julia, Mandelbrot, Multibrot) in Java.
+A CSE116 group project where we had to implement fractal sets(Burning Ship, Julia, Mandelbrot, Multibrot) in Java.